-Before exchanging information with a foreign FIU or regulator, AUSTRAC negotiates a written exchange instrument.
-Each exchange instrument provides a framework and parameters for information exchange with that particular foreign jurisdiction.
+Before exchanging information with a foreign FIU or AML/CTF regulator, AUSTRAC negotiates a written exchange instrument.
+Each exchange instrument provides a framework and parameters for information exchange with that particular foreign jurisdiction and organisation.

-- To view our international partners, please see our exchange instruments list.
+To view AUSTRAC's international partners, please refer to our list of exchange instruments.

-- Click here to view AUSTRAC's policy on communication of AUSTRAC information to a foreign country.
+AUSTRAC has also published a policy on the communication of AUSTRAC information to a foreign country.

-- The agenda can vary from half-day to one-week programs.
+- agendas varying from half-day to one-week programs;

-- The program can also include a Technical Forum presented by the visiting party.
+- programs also including a Technical Forum presented by the visiting party.

 The type and depth of information shared during each visit will depend on:

-- whether or not there is an exchange agreement in place
+- whether or not there is an information exchange agreement in place with AUSTRAC;